google/site-kit-wp/.github/ISSUE_TEMPLATE/bug_report.md

 * <!-- One or more bullet points for how to technically resolve the issue. -->

+## QA Brief

+* <!-- One or more bullet points for how to test that the issue has been resolved. -->

 ## Changelog entry

 * <!-- One sentence summarizing the PR, to be used in the changelog. -->